fidelsurtida/snake/README.md

   - Updated particles effect to include a floating type of animation.
 - May 1, 2024
   - Added Collision to snake head and items.
 Implemented Buff Icon on the Snake Head to show the current buff effect.
+- May 2, 2024
+  - Added Code to apply speed buff effect to snake parts.
+And to reset the speed after buff duration.

 <br>
 <b>This project is currently under development.</b>